Rave-Saber/AVR-APA102-Color-Tester/README.md

 A simple AVR firmware & cli application to test colors of an APA102 strip via a serial connection.

-This was tested using an ATmega168a AVR microcontroller with a Sparkfun Lumentai 8-LED strip.
+This was tested using an ATmega168a AVR microcontroller running at 16Mhz with both a Sparkfun Lumentai 8-LED strip & Adafruit DotStar 144/m strip.
 The data pin is hooked up to PB3(MOSI) & the clock pin is hooked up to PB5(SCK).
 The serial connection uses a USB-FTDI cable.
 The chip is programmed with a USBtinyISP.

 To flash your chip, simply run `make flash`.